activecm/ipfix-rita/README.md

 on.
 If you intend to install IPFIX-RITA on the same machine as RITA and MongoDB, please add the IP address suggested by the installer.

+### Running the Installer

-Next, download the latest archive from the releases page, unpack it, and run the installation script with administrator privileges.
+Download the latest archive from the [releases page](https://github.com/activecm/ipfix-rita/releases), unpack it, and run the installation script with administrator privileges.

 The installer should run on most modern Linux distributions as long as